 Note: Refer to our Customer Portal comparison chart to determine which portal is right for you.

 - In the Recharge Dashboard, click the wrench icon.

 - Under Customer portal location, select your desired customer portal type.

 Testing the customer portal

-In ReCharge, select Customers at the top, then search for any customer.
+In Recharge, select Customers at the top, then search for any customer.
 Click on a customer name and on the following screen hover over the link icon next to their name.
 Copy and paste the link into a different browser or in an Incognito window to see the customer-facing view.

-Customizing the storefront customer portal
+Specify the customer portal location

 Customer portal controls